 Q: Is there reporting with the AudioEye Ally Managed Service?

-A: Currently, there is no reporting provided in the Ally Service, since accessibility is managed for you.
-The service does include, however, Source Feedback, that helps schools identify what issues outside the service need attention (404 pages, PDFs, Videos etc.).
+A: Currently, there is no reporting provided in the Ally Service, since the accessibility of your site is managed for you.

 Q: How often do the AudioEye Accessibility Engineers check the site for accessibility once the site is in Phase 3?